ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 In this sense, it is quite a thin wrapper over a python script.
 The main advantage it gives you is parameter type/value checking (and arguably.
 In future we may be able to extend this approach to allow for loops or other types of more complex statements.

-# Configuration
+# Script Definitions

-The script generator will be configured by loading in a configuration file.
-This configuration file can initially be written in Python - though we have not necessarily ruled out moving to another format in future if the need arises.
+The script generator will be configured by loading in a script definition file.
+This script definition file can initially be written in Python - though we have not necessarily ruled out moving to another format in future if the need arises.

-This configuration file will define the available `Action`s, and will be editable by the instrument scientists.
-Each instrument that uses the script generator will need at least one configuration file (maybe more if they have different experimental setups which require very different scripts).
+This script definition file will define the available `Action`s, and will be editable by the instrument scientists.
+Each instrument that uses the script generator will need at least one script definition file (maybe more if they have different experimental setups which require very different scripts).